grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         It's been a long time since you've been on an adventure.
 You realize that you would like to have at your disposal different items which could be useful to you in your different constructions.
+        <br /><br />
-During your exploration adventure, you noted the coordinates of an underwater monument.
+        During your exploration adventure, you
+        noted the coordinates of an underwater monument.
 You feel ready to conquer this monument now.
 On the other hand, you would also like to have at your disposal a simple way to recover other items such as gunpowder, bones.
 Finally, you would like to have a creeper banner, to show them that they are not welcome.
 So you will need a way to easily recover monster heads.
     </blockquote>